mlflow/mlflow/docs/source/search-runs.rst

 Search Query Example
 ^^^^^^^^^^^^^^^^^^^^

-To filter your MLflow runs, you need to write **search queries**, which are SQL-like conditions.
+In order to filter your MLflow runs using the search field, you will need to write **search queries**, which are pseudo-SQL conditions expressed in a distinct syntax.

 To showcase this functionality, let's reopen the MLflow UI, let's explore some example fields that you can use to filter your runs in the MLflow UI.